Questions to ask yourself

 Juxtapose a top layer listing voting rights events and various legal changes won by non-Indigenous groups, with another timeline layer that traces Indigenous voting rights changes over time.

-Visit our Women's Suffrage section on this site here.
+Time permitting, visit our Women's Suffrage section on this site here.